marcodalessandro76/MPPI/sphinx_source/index.rst

 .. toctree:: datasets

-Utilities and some useful low-level functions are codified in the Utilities Module
+Utilities and some useful low-level functions and classes are codified in the Utilities Module

 .. toctree:: utilities.rst